Code-Institute-Submissions/LAMcGuinness-MS3/README.md

 The aim of FastFood was to create an online cookbook of fast and healthy recipes.
 User will be able to make real healthy food really fast, recipes should all be 30 minutes or less start to finish!
 Users will be able to find and share recipes with each other.

 ### Business Scope
+As the site owner I want to;
+    - a functioning website with no broken links
+    - create a fun and easy to naviate recipe sharing app
+    - be able to create, read, update and delete recipes
+    - if it is easy to use with no issue should increase traffic
+    - in the future link up with cookware and food brands link sale to there products from recipes

 ### User Stories